NII-Kobayashi/Collective-Anticipation-and-Response/Fitting_C/README.md

       $ID:  ID of the peak corresponding to the file name in the "Data/Election" directory.

-      $Date: date of the election.
+      $Date: Date of the election.

-      $Peak_time: peak time of the Wikipedia time series (UTF).
+      $Peak_time: Peak time of the Wikipedia time series (UTF).

 ### 2) Sports.csv